-Tree height and diameter (at 6 inches) will be measured at the end of the growing season on first- and second-year sites (established in 2007 and 2006, respectively); tree height, diameter (at breast height (DBH)), and form will be measured after year 3 (2005), and 5 (2003).
-In the future, tree height and DBH, and form will be measured after year 8 and year 12.
+Tree height and diameter (at 6 inches) will be measured at the end of the growing season on first- and second-year sites (established in 2008 and 2007, respectively); tree height, diameter (at breast height (DBH)), and form will be measured after year 3 (2006), and 5 (2004).

 Tree form will be determined using the method of Berisford and Kulman (1967).
-Four form classes, based on the number of forks present per tree, will be recorded as follows: 0 = no forks, 1 = one fork, 2 = two to four forks, and 3 = five or more forks.
+Four form classes, based on the number of forks present per tree, will be recorded as follows: 0 = no forks, 1 =one fork, 2 =two to four forks, and 3 =five or more forks.
 A fork is defined as a node with one or more laterals larger than one half the diameter of the main stem.
 Height and diameter measurements will be used to calculate volume index (height X diameter2).

-Project Support: The remainder of the trial will be supported by WGFPMC funds.
+Project Support: The remainder of the trial will be supported by FPMC funds.